 The Adams Parachute Fly pattern or Parachute Adams fly pattern is a versatile dry fly.
 The fly has become recognized as a popular pattern on trout rivers around the world.
 It is a staple fly pattern for nearly every freshwater situation.

 It is a versatile pattern that imitates a variety of mayflies, midge adults, caddis.
 Anglers use it often when mayflies are hatching.
 In 1922, Leonard Halladay created the fly and named it after his friend, Charles Adams.

-The Adams Parachute has a distinctive upright wing made of white calf hair or similar material, which gives the fly good visibility(the parachute!) on the water.
-The body of the fly is made of dubbing and the hackle is wrapped around the wing post in a parachute-style.
-The fly can be tied in a range of sizes to match the size of the natural mayflies that are present in the water.
+The Adams Parachute has a distinctive upright wing made of white calf hair or similar material.
+This gives the fly good visibility(the parachute!) on the water.
+Dubbing makes up the body of the fly, while the hackle wraps around the wing post in a parachute-style.
+Anglers can tie the fly in various sizes to match the natural mayflies found in the water.

 The Adams Parachute is a popular choice for anglers because it is effective in a variety of situations, from slow-moving streams to fast-moving rivers.
-It can be used to imitate mayflies, caddisflies, and even midges.
-The fly is often fished on the surface of the water, but it can also be fished as a dropper fly with a nymph or other wet fly below it.
+Anglers use it to imitate mayflies, caddisflies, and even midges.
+They often fish the fly on the water’s surface, but it’s also common to fish it as a dropper fly with a nymph or other wet fly below.

 Our flies are tied using extra-fine dry fly hooks and are available in the following sizes: Sizes: 6, 8, 10, 12, 14, 16, 18, 20, 22, 24, 26.